adam-mckenna/personal-site/_posts/2017-10-24-how-and-why-to-clean-svg-markup.markdown

     </svg>

+Sketch generated this simple icon with 21 lines of markup.

-The above SVG markup comes to a total of 21 lines of code.
-Now, relative to your standard HTML file, this may not seem like a lot, but it’s quite a lot of lines for an simple SVG, typically I work with SVGs of around 4-10 lines.
+Relative to a typical HTML file, that is not many lines.
+But, for a simple icon, it's much more than necessary.
+Most icons that I work with are around 4-10 lines.

-So, without further ado let’s dig in and see what we can remove.
+Why the bloat?
+There are several elements and attributes that are redundant and can be removed.
+Let's have a look at what they are, and why we can remove them.

 ## What Markup can we remove?

 ### XML Prolog

-The first thing that we can remove is the XML prolog.
+The first thing that we can remove is the first line: the XML prolog.

     <?xml version=”1.0″ encoding=”UTF-8″ standalone=”no”?>

-Most XML documents begin with a prolog; one or more lines of code providing information about the current document and related documents.
-If the SVG is going to be embedded within an HTML document or another SVG, which it most likely will be, the prolog is redundant and can be swiftly removed.
-Although leaving the prolog will have no effect to the end user, removing it helps to keep your code clean and readable.
+Most XML documents begin with a prolog.
+A prolog is one or more lines of code that provide information about the current XML document and related documents.

+If the SVG is going to be embedded within an HTML document or another SVG, which it most likely will be, the prolog is redundant and can be removed.

+Leaving the prolog will have no effect to the user, but removing it helps keep your code clean and reduces file size.

 ### The `<svg>` version Attribute

-Our `<svg>` tag comes packaged with the version attribute, specifying it is using the latest version of SVG – SVG 1.1.
+The `<svg>` tag comes packaged with the `version` attribute, indicating that it is using the latest version of SVG – _SVG 1.1_.

     <svg version=”1.1″ … >

-This attribute has <a href="https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/version">no influence or bearing</a> on the rendering of the SVG and can be removed.
-So, let’s strip that out.
+This attribute has <a href="https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/version">no influence</a> on the rendering of the SVG and can be removed.

 ### XML Comments

-One thing that stands out to me is the large XML comment that was generated by Sketch.
+Did you see Sketch's obtrusive XML comment?

     <!– Generator: Sketch 39.1 (31720) – http://www.bohemiancoding.com/sketch →

-Although in certain contexts, XML comments can be helpful, or even important, this particular comment is redundant.
-Other SVG editors may include XML comments when generating SVGs, these comments can also be safely removed.
+Although in certain contexts, XML comments can be helpful, this particular comment is redundant.
+We don't need to know where the icon came from.

+Many other graphic editors include XML comments when generating SVGs, and these comments can also be safely removed.

 ### The `<title>` and `<desc>` tags

-Next, we’re going to strip out the title and desc.
-Removal of these elements is dependant on the context in which the SVG is going to be used.
-The title and desc tags both aid accessibility.
-The title element may be displayed on hover in certain browsers.
-The title and desc may also be displayed instead of the graphic in situations where the SVG paths cannot be rendered.
+Next, we’re going to look at the `title` and `desc` elements.

     <title>Hospital</title>

     <desc>Created with Sketch.</desc>

-If the SVG is a chart or provides some important context to the webpage, keep the title and desc tags.
-If the SVG is a small icon, perhaps they could be removed.
-Ultimately, the decision to remove the title and desc tags lies with you, the developer.
-In this case, however, I have decided to remove the tags.

-Note: If you do decide to keep the tags, it’s quite important that you provide better information than the automatically generated content that your SVG editor provides.
-Provide a rich title and desc that will convey meaning of the SVG to the user.
+**You may not want to remove these elements.** It depends upon the context in which the SVG will be used.

+The `title` and `desc` tags are helpful for accessibility.
+The `title` element is displayed on hover in certain browsers.
+Both elements may also be displayed instead of the graphic if there is a situation where the SVG paths cannot be rendered.

+If the SVG provides important context to the page, for example, a graph or chart, then you should keep the `title` and `desc` tags, and change their text content to convey the content of the graphic.

+On the other hand, if the SVG does not provide important context, for example, an icon or logo, then the `title` and `desc` tags can be removed.

+As I am working with an icon in this example, I removed the tags.

 ### The `<g>` tags

-One of the major clutters of the SVG markup is the chain of `<g>` tags that serve as a wrapper for the SVG paths.
-Most of `<g>` elements have transform attribute, and a few other attributes.
+The major clutter of the SVG markup in my example is the chain of `<g>` tags that serve as a wrapper for the SVG paths.

+Most of the `<g>` elements have a `transform` attribute, among others.

     <g id="Maps" stroke="none" stroke-width="1" fill="none" fill-rule="evenodd">